rux616/biraitbec-workbase-improved/README.md

 ------
 NOTE: The script will automatically attempt to locate and use original BA2 archives from the Fallout 4 Data folder if it doesn't find them in the `OriginalBa2` folder.

-Currently supports the BA2s from vanilla, [Luxor's Fallout 4 HD Overhaul](https://www.nexusmods.com/fallout4/mods/52423), [Luxor's Fallout 4 HD Overhaul 2k](https://www.nexusmods.com/fallout4/mods/65720), [PhyOp's Overhauled Optimized Textures](https://www.nexusmods.com/fallout4/mods/27038), [Rickintosh's Performout](https://www.nexusmods.com/fallout4/mods/61750), [RX9000's The Midnight Performance AIO](https://www.nexusmods.com/fallout4/mods/75268), and [RX9000's The Ultimate Texture Performance](https://www.nexusmods.com/fallout4/mods/76132).
+Currently supports the BA2s from vanilla, [Luxor's Fallout 4 HD Overhaul](https://www.nexusmods.com/fallout4/mods/52423), [Luxor's Fallout 4 HD Overhaul 2k](https://www.nexusmods.com/fallout4/mods/65720), and [PhyOp's Overhauled Optimized Textures](https://www.nexusmods.com/fallout4/mods/27038).

 - [Optional] Copy the original BA2 archives from the Fallout 4 Data folder to the `OriginalBa2` folder.